iamdtang/skaterdav85.github.io/_posts/2016-10-15-a-practical-introduction-to-es6-generator-functions.md

 }
 ```

 This is a small abstraction for learning purposes.
+Try it out for yourself on [ES6 Fiddle](http://www.es6fiddle.net/iuca4m0l/).

-Turns out, there are already great libraries out there that do this better, like [co](https://github.com/tj/co).
+Turns out, there are already great libraries out there that have created a more robust abstraction, like [co](https://github.com/tj/co).

 ## Generator Examples in the Wild